top of page

 Hello ........

-Please take your time to look around and see what matches your needs right now.
+And if you don't feel quite ready for therapy, please take your time to look around this website and see what matches your needs right now.
 You'll find workbooks and guides under the ‘Resources’ tab and helpful information in the Blog pages.
 These could be useful for you and also for people close to you.

-And if you’re thinking about therapy but not quite sure, please have a look under the ‘How does Therapy Work?’ tab to give you some ideas and help you think about it.
-Or if you’d like to talk it through with me, just use the Contact Form to get in touch.
+And if you’re thinking about therapy but not quite sure, please have a look under the ‘Addiction Therapy’ tab to help you think about it.
+Or if you’d like to talk it through with me, just get in touch.

 Alcohol Street-Drugs Eating Sex Porn Gambling Shopping Exercise Gaming Self-harm Social-media Love Food Nicotine Prescription-Drugs Work Inhalants Loot-boxes & Skins Marijuana Caffeine Plastic-surgery Smart-phones Tattoos Risky-activities Vomiting Hoarding .......